Jinhyeok1234/SensorNetworkProject/README.md

   - `trickle_k`: `1~`.
 Trickle algorithm redundancy parameter (*Only supported in the root folder version*).

 ### `tree`
-Shows the current routing topology (DODAG) based on parent IDs.
+Shows the current routing topology (DODAG) based on parent IDs. (*Not supported in the ver1 folder*)
 - Note: This tree topology is dynamically generated and updated only when report packets are received from sensor nodes.

 ### `help [command]`